-The architectural staff at Facilities Planning and Development manages the planning and
+The architectural staff at Facilities Planning & Development manages the planning and

 design process for the Hospitals and Health Centers.
 We assist departments with their

 needs for new and renovated spaces, and advise on facility planning, design and

 construction.
 We develop design guidelines to maintaining the overall quality and

 standardization within the facilities while addressing the unique needs of each

 department.
 We direct the planning, programming and design of capital projects.